The Greatest Film Makers of All Time

 7. Christopher Nolan – A Mind‑Bending Auteur

-Known for non‑linear narratives, practical effects and large‑scale IMAX imagery in films like Inception and Oppenheimer.
+Christopher Nolan is known for intricate, often non‑linear structures, practical effects and immersive large‑format imagery in films like Inception, Dunkirk and Oppenheimer.

 9. Francis Ford Coppola – The Epic Storyteller